 Australia is a big place and one of the great beauties of travelling here is discovering new and different destinations.

 Take Lady Elliot Island at the southern tip of the Great Barrier Reef.
 Have you heard of it?
 No?
 We hadn’t either, until my husband and I started researching our Christmas/New Year family trip to Queensland’s Hervey Bay.
 The island turned out to be one of the biggest highlights of our holiday.
-Here are some tips for top things to do in Hervey Bay and the Fraser Coast — including Lady Elliot Island, and of course — magnificent Fraser Island.
+Here are some tips for top things to do in Hervey Bay and along the Fraser Coast — including a visit to Lady Elliot Island, and of course — magnificent Fraser Island.

 As we were travelling with our young son and my parents, we decided to set a relaxed pace to begin with.
 Our first few days in Queensland were spent on the Sunshine Coast, an hour or so north of Brisbane.
 We visited the SEA LIFE Aquarium, Australia Zoo, Eumundi Markets, and enjoyed lots of swimming and water activities.
 My son made new friends and a pen pal along the way.
 We could easily have stayed longer, and we still have plenty more to see on our next visit.